philipp-baumann/simplerspec-pedometron-article/README.md

 To reproduce the analysis in this hands-on, I would advise two main
 options:

-1. Manual installation of R packages
+1. Manual installation of R packages with specific version tags
 2. Installing exact package versions and sources using the renv package and the snapshot file `renv.lock`